Cost of goods sold (COGS)

 Gross profit margin =

 Barros advises businesses to prepare monthly interim financial statements to check their COGS and related metrics through the year to identify trends.
 You can compare the latest-month COGS with the same month of the previous year.
-You can also see if you’re on track by comparing year-to-date COGS (meaning costs incurred from the first day of the fiscal or calendar year to the present date) with the same period of the previous year.
+You can also see if you’re on track by comparing year-to-date COGS (meaning costs incurred from the first day of the fiscal year to the present date) with the same period of the previous year.
 You can also compare actual figures against budgeted ones on a monthly basis.

-“If COGS is getting higher, it means your gross margins may be tight and you might end up operating at a loss,” Barros says.
+“If COGS is getting much higher, it means your gross margins may be tight and you might end up operating at a loss,” Barros says.
 “If you wait until the year-end to look, it’s too late.
 Look at it monthly and you’ll see if something is getting out of control.
 You can then take action right away.
 This is also applicable to fixed expenses and SG&A; reviewing those on a monthly basis can help you improve profitability.”

 Cost of goods sold vs. operating expenses